Precy loves reading about Filipino folklore. She also enjoys helping others speak and appreciate the Filipino and Ilocano language.

 A beauty considered rare in the orchids family that grows in the Philippine rain forests.
 Waling-waling as it is known in Filipino is no other than Sanda vanderiana also known as The Queen of Philippine Orchids.

 A to-go-to place for shoppers on a budget or if you want to squeeze in some new outfit without draining your wallet.
-No worries, ukay-ukay is the right place to be, thrift store in Tagalog.
+No worries, ukay-ukay is the right place to be, the Filipino/Tagalog word for thrift store.

-A word you'll most likely spot in your grocery day in the fish aisle.
-That is because, yes, it is a fish.
+A word you will most likely spot in in the fish aisle.
+Yes, it is a fish.
 Bilong-bilong is no other than moonfish.

 Grated cassava, milk or water, sugar and grated coconut for toppings and you have a delightful, loved Filipino snack which is pichi-pichi.